katzenpost/docs/drafts/mix_plugin_subscription.rst

 Should the first iteration of this design simply limit the app plugin to sending one Sphinx payload worth of app_messages?

-When the server application plugin receives an unsubscribe(subscription_id) message, it removes that subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application probably wants to maintain a table mapping subscription_id to spool_id to make this efficient.)
+When the server application plugin receives an unsubscribe(client_subscription_id) message, it removes that client subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application probably wants to maintain a table mapping client_subscription_id to spool_id to make this efficient.)

-FIXME: Here again we need to disambiguate the term subscription_id.
-Perhaps instead we should use client_subscription_id and server_subscription_id?

-When the katzenpost server receives a new_messages(subscription_id, app_messages) message from the server application plugin, it looks in its subscription table and finds the next SURB for that subscription_id and uses the SURB to send a new_messages(spool_id, app_messages) mixnet message containing as many of the application messages as will fit in a mixnet message.
+When the katzenpost server receives a new_messages(server_subscription_id, app_messages) message from the server application plugin, it looks in its subscription table and finds the next SURB for that server_subscription_id and uses the SURB to send a new_messages(spool_id, app_messages) mixnet message containing as many of the application messages as will fit in a mixnet message.
 While there are more messages and more SURBs